 Courtesy of Sotheby’s

-The original management contract that The Beatles signed with Brian Epstein in January 1962 is going up for bid at an online-only auction hosted by Sotheby’s in London that’s scheduled to run from July 1 to July 9.
+The original management contract that The Beatles signed with Brian Epstein in January 1962 sold Tuesday for 275,000 pounds, or about $344,000, at an online-only auction hosted by Sotheby’s in London.

-The contract was signed less than three months after Brian first went to watch The Beatles perform at The Cavern Club in Liverpool, U.K. Epstein had been running his family’s popular record shop in the city, but was so impressed with the group’s performance and charisma that he decided offer the band his services as manager.
+The contract was signed less than three months after Brian first went to watch The Beatles perform at The Cavern Club in Liverpool.
+Epstein had been running his family’s record shop in the city, but was so impressed with the group’s performance and charisma that he decided offer them his services as manager.

-After Best was replaced by Ringo Starr, The Beatles signed a new contract with Epstein.
-That document sold at a 2015 Sotheby’s auction for more than $550,000.
+After Best was replaced by Ringo Starr, The Beatles signed a new contract with Epstein in October 1962.
+A copy of that document sold at a 2015 Sotheby’s auction for more than $550,000.

 Copyright © 2019, ABC Radio.
 All rights reserved.